Our Practicum Program started in January 2021.

 Who are the students?

-We’re excited to introduce you to our practicum students!
-They’re pretty great - we have Faiza who will be starting January and Keely who will join us later in the new year.
+We’re excited to introduce you to our new practicum students!
+They’re pretty great - meet Jennifer (she/hers) and Allie (she/hers)

 All of our practicum students are currently completing their Masters degrees in counselling psychology or social work.
 They each have a related Bachelor’s degree and real-world experience supporting folks in the community in different capacities.